-

 Gashapon (ガシャポン) — capsule toy vending machines — are another staple of the Japanese commercial experience.
 The vast majority of gashapon sell figurines based on popular anime, manga, and game characters, but there is a long tail of products for niche interests.
 I myself got a light-up ornament representing the Fukutoshin Line from a Tōkyō Metro branded blind box.

-Niche gashapon toys: bags for green onions, figurines from the children’s book
+Niche gashapon toys: bags for green onions, figurines from the children’s book Pan-dorobō, and a metro-themed ornament.

 Japan is frequently described as a place where tradition meets modernity, where the old coexists with the new.
 That cliché is certainly true, but it doesn’t capture the full range of temporal incongruities about the country:

-A roasted sweet potato from a shop called Ms.
+A roasted sweet potato from a shop called Ms. Yakiimo.

 Other commercial entries in the “Gee, that’s random” files include

-a face cloth of the Pokémon gym leader Larry folded in a way I found humorous,
+- a face cloth of the Pokémon gym leader Larry folded in a way I found humorous,

-an ad for tap water,
+- an ad for tap water,

-an extremely stressed-out penguin on the packaging for bath bombs, and
+- an extremely stressed-out penguin on the packaging for bath bombs, and

-a collection of stamps featuring historical figures, presumably for teachers?2
+- a collection of stamps featuring historical figures, presumably for teachers?2

 Some of my favourite pieces of Japanese media are the Katamari Damacy video games and their Shibuya-kei soundtracks.
 I didn’t find anything related to either on our trip — I didn’t expect to, considering they’re twenty-plus years old and were niche even in their time — but I did see a bunch of things that reminded me of the game.
 Case in point: this public art installation in Kanazawa,3 which looks all the world like a katamari.

 The iron sculpture is Corpus Minor #1, by Janne Kristian Virkkunen.
-The weird
+The weird character rolling a ball is the Prince, by Takahashi Keita.

 Speaking of things that reminded me of Katamari Damacy, rows of water-filled plastic bottles were a common sight in Kyōto’s Gion (祇園) district.
 This is an apparently widespread, but ineffective, way to scare away stray cats.

-There are many stray cats in Kyōto’s Maruyama
+There are many stray cats in Kyōto’s Maruyama Park, which nearby residents try in vain to ward off with water bottles.

 Finally, I have a collection of statues that stuck out at me at a particular angle:

-A statue of Godzilla in front of Tōhō headquarters.
+- A statue of Godzilla in front of Tōhō headquarters.

 Gee, that’s a random collection of statues!

-Many of their exclamations are puns — for example, Commodore Perry says “Perry good”, Newton and Edison have bilingual puns involving an apple and an electric light, and Einstein has a furigana pun indicating that the equation E=mc2 actually stands for a phrase meaning “extremely good”.
+Many of their exclamations are puns — for example, Commodore Perry says “Perry good”, Newton and Edison have bilingual puns involving an apple and an electric light, and Einstein has a furigana pun indicating that the equation actually stands for a phrase meaning “extremely good”.

 Originally, I had confused Bach for Gottfried Leibniz, since they had similar faces and Bach’s pun referencing “Air on the G String” would also work in Japanese as a pun on “area under a curve”.
 Leibniz, however, had a much poofier wig and would not be filed under “musicians”.